george-dilthey/insights-for-ynab/README.md

 # ynab-gds-connector
 Google Data Studio connector for YNAB.

+## NOTE:
+This connector is still in beta and is not yet published to the GDS connector gallery.
+You may use the source code to build it by creating your own connector.
+Feel free to reach out if you have questions!

 Getting Started:
 1. Go to datastudio.google.com to create a new dashboard.
 When you create a blank dashboard, Google Data Studio (GDS) will prompt you to add a data source.
 Search for and select the Insights for YNAB connector.